jameswan141/jameswan141.github.io/README.md

 * I wrapped up my knowledge of the programming languages by finishing the tutorials and by adding more code and I have achieved the expected mastery of them all.
 * I changed the programming language of my React app from JavaScript to TypeScript.
+* I added a branch to my React app to make sure it shows up on Github Pages.
 * I deployed my React app and published all of my projects to Github Pages.
-* I added a branch to my React app to make sure it shows up on Github Pages.
+* I added all the repository links for the projects.
 * I made short, but detailed commit messages mostly in the React app.
 The best example is me learning how to move files up two directories.
 * I added an issue which is a great way to conclude the portfolio.
 * Since I didn't create all the work for the projects, I made necessary sentences to give credit to those with code that I've adapted from.